-Butch Jones will become the University of Tennessee (50986MF)’s 24th head football coach, departing the University of Cincinnati after three seasons.
+Butch Jones will become the University of Tennessee (50986MF:US)’s 24th head football coach, departing the University of Cincinnati after three seasons.

 The 44-year-old will be introduced at an afternoon news conference on the Knoxville, Tennessee, school’s campus, it said on its website.

 The hiring, which came after Jones turned down an offer to coach at Colorado, includes a six-year contract, ESPN reported.